metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 Likewise, Seattle will welcome Russell Wilson back from injured reserve.
 On top of that, Chris Carson and rookie wide receiver Dee Eskridge are expected back as well.
 Seattle's offense should see a marked improvement in offense so long as all three see some significant snaps this week.

 #### _History_

+Last time these two teams squared off, it was the 2019 postseason.
+Despite the final score, Rodgers and LaFleur had little problem maintaining wrist control over Russell and Pete Carroll.

+Since then, Green Bay has progressed forward offensively and defensively.
+Seattle, though...they haven't improved much - the team still finds itself getting jammed up all too easily in ruts.
+One thing for certain this year is that Seattle's pass defense has been pathetic.
+Part of the reason why is that none of the pass rushers have really stepped up.
+Darrell Taylor has impressed as of late though, so it's possible the Seahawks may be turning a leaf there.
+We'll know for sure over the next couple weeks.

+#### _Weather_

+Pretty damn cold.
+Wisconsin has begun its transformation into a tundra now that winter has arrived.

+***

+Packers -3

+***

+**Green Bay covers if**
+Aaron Rodgers can reignite this offense against a soft Seattle defense
+\- AND -
+Green Bay can maintain some production on the ground against Seattle's heavy defensive front.

+**Seattle covers if**
+Russell Wilson and his explosive playmakers can keep pace with Green Bay's prodigious offense.

+***

+### Chiefs @ Raiders (+2.5)

+***